emstoudenmire/NetworkSolvers/README.md

 - [ ] Demonstrate iterator adapters, such as "take(iter, n)" that takes
       n steps at each iteration.

-- [X] Rename DMRG to eigsolve

-- [X] Is there a good pattern for simultaneously copying and updating one or two fields of a struct?
-      For example the DMRGProblem updater, where all we want to do is make a copy but with a different energy.
-      (In-place makes this simpler, but probably don't want that.)

 ## Installation instructions